Singapore · CocoVolare

 March or April · Hari Raya Puasa

-Interior of a richly coloured sensory market in Little India · Singapore 04 · Tamil Quarter 1 night
+Little India · Singapore 04 · Tamil Quarter

 Little India